tlorenzi/graphql-design-tutorial/TUTORIAL.md

 ### Lists and Pagination

-Next on the chopping block is our `products` field.
-This one might seem safe;
+Next on the chopping block is our `products` field, we need pagination. always ask yourself if a field should be paginated.
-after all we already "fixed" this relation back when we removed our `CollectionMembership` type, but in fact there's something else wrong here.

-The field as currently defined returns an array of products, but collections can easily have many tens of thousands of products, and trying to gather all of those into a single array would be incredibly expensive and inefficient.
-For situations like this, GraphQL provides lists pagination.

-Whenever you implement a field or relation returning multiple objects, always ask yourself if the field should be paginated or not.
-How many of this object can there be?
-What quantity is considered pathological?

 Paginating a field means you need to implement a pagination solution first.
 This tutorial uses [Connections](https://graphql.org/learn/pagination/#complete-connection-model)